frequency-chain/frequency/designdocs/user-handles.md

 * RPC to get a set of available suffixes given a handle.
 * RPC to get MSA from a given handle and suffix.

-## Crate design overview for freqency-handles
+## Crate design overview for frequency-handles

-We propose creating a new crate, frequency-user-handle, that will provide the following functionality:
+We propose creating a new crate, frequency-handles, that will provide the following functionality:

 ### Translation